Reporting a Child Welfare Management Concern - The Procedure7 August 2019

-The primary role of the Club Welfare Officer will be to resolve to the satisfaction of the child, parent, guardian, carer or anyone else the welfare issues complained of, if at all possible.
+The primary role of the club welfare officer will be to resolve the management concern if at all possible.

-A Club Welfare Officer may have matters referred to them through step one or may have matters brought directly to their attention.
+A club welfare officer may have matters referred to them, for example, through Step One or have matters brought directly to their attention.

-The Club Welfare Officer will consider the nature of the complaint and if they are able to address the concern.
-It is anticipated that Club Welfare Officers will be able to address issues such as minor club rule infringements, poor practice and bullying through the club’s own complaints process.
-Guidance and support can be obtained from the ICPO at any time.
+The Chairperson will consider the nature of the management concern and if they are able to, address it.
+It is anticipated that the Chairperson will be able to address issues such as minor code of conduct issue, poor practice and bullying through the club’s own internal disputes processes or by following the advice and guidance in Wavepower.
+The club welfare officer can assist the Chairperson and guidance and support can be obtained from the ICPO and Safeguarding Team at any time.

-If the assistance of the ICPO is not sought before the issues are resolved, the concerns and outcomes should be reported to the ICPO afterwards.
+If the assistance of the ICPO and / or Safeguarding Team is not sought before the issues are resolved, the management concerns and outcomes should be reported to the Safeguarding Team afterwards.

-The Club Welfare Officer should at all times be mindful of the support and guidance that can be accessed from the ICPO and that concerns to be dealt with by a Club Welfare Officer should be child welfare concerns only.
+The club welfare officer should at all times be mindful of the support and guidance that can be accessed from the Safeguarding Team.

 The Club Welfare Officer must:

-- Record the details of the complaint – what was the problem?
+- Record the details of the management concern– what was the problem?

 - How it was resolved?
-The actions taken and by whom (the Welfare Officer or others).
+The actions taken and by whom (the club welfare officer or others).

 - Observe confidentiality and secure storage of referral documentation (see appropriate policies within Wavepower).

-Timescale: intervention three days or as soon as possible thereafter.
+Timescale: Brief Review in three days or as soon as possible thereafter.

-The ICPO will have a right to be involved in any child welfare matter, which the ICPO may review in consultation with the Director of Legal for example:
+The ICPO will have a right to be involved in any child welfare management concern, which the ICPO may review in consultation with the Head of Safeguarding, for example: